Khudadad Khan

-Khudadad Khan, (20 October 1888 - 8 March 1971) was an Indian recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Khudadad Khan, (20 October 1888 - 8 March 1971) was an Indian (later Pakistani) recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 During the First World War, on 31 October 1914 at Hollebeke, Belgium, while serving in the British Indian Army, he performed an act of bravery for which he was awarded the Victoria Cross.

 He was the first British Indian subject to earn the Victoria Cross, after members of the British Indian Army became eligible for the Victoria Cross in 1911, replacing the Indian Order of Merit first class.

 Life

-Born on 20 October 1888 in the village of Dab in Chakwal District of the Punjab Province, British India (now Pakistan) in a Punjabi Muslim Rajput family of Mangan Bhatti clan, Khudadad Khan was a Sepoy in the 129th Duke of Connaught's Own Baluchis, British Indian Army (now 11th Battalion The Baloch Regiment of Pakistan Army).
+Born on 20 October 1888 in the village of Dab in Chakwal District of the Punjab Province, British India (now Pakistan) in a Punjabi Muslim Rajput family of the Minhas clan, Khudadad Khan was a Sepoy in the 129th Duke of Connaught's Own Baluchis, British Indian Army (now 11th Battalion The Baloch Regiment of Pakistan Army).
 The battalion formed part of the I Corps (British India), which was sent to France and Flanders in 1914 to reinforce the British forces fighting on the Western Front during the First World War.
 He took part in the defence of Lille until it was overrun by the Germans.

 In October 1914, when the Germans launched the First Battle of Ypres, the newly arrived 129th Baluchis were rushed to the frontline to support the hard-pressed British troops.
 On 31 October, two companies of the Baluchis bore the brunt of the main German attack near the village of Gheluvelt in Hollebeke Sector.
 The out-numbered Baluchis fought gallantly but were overwhelmed after suffering heavy casualties.
 Sepoy Khudadad Khan's machine-gun team, along with one other, kept their guns in action throughout the day, preventing the Germans from making the final breakthrough.
 The other gun was disabled by a shell and eventually, Khudadad Khan's own team was overrun.
 All the men were killed by bullets or bayonets except Khudadad Khan who, despite being badly wounded, had continued working his gun.
 He was left for dead by the enemy but managed to crawl back to his regiment during the night.
 Thanks to his bravery, and that of his fellow Baluchis, the Germans were held up just long enough for Indian and British reinforcements to arrive.
 They strengthened the line, and prevented the German Army from reaching the vital ports; Khan was awarded the Victoria Cross.